 A course for new writers wishing to establish and enhance basic skills in original writing.
 Equal attention will be given to the work turned in for critique and to the development of the student's critical skills.
-Pre-requisite: ENGL 203

 ENGL 261 SENIOR SEMINAR